amitjoy/Kura-MQTT-Client-Utility/README.md

 # README #

-This MQTT Client Application facilitates with all the MQTT related operation while using Eclipse Kura for IoT Application development
+This MQTT Client Application facilitates with all the MQTT related operations while using Eclipse Kura for IoT Application development

 ### What is this repository for? ###